spacelift-io/user-documentation/docs/integrations/source-control/github.md

 If a GitHub organization name is changed, we change the name of the corresponding account in Spacelift.&#x20;

-{% hint style="warning" %}
+!!! warning
     This is only applicable for accounts that were created using GitHub originally.
-{% endhint %}

 ### Pull Request events